What Can Marg’s Buyer Clients Expect?

 - Get pre-qualified with a local lender and submit the lender’s approval with your offer.

-- Compose a letter to the sellers telling them about you and your family, explaining why you love their property.
+- Compose a letter to the Sellers telling them about you and your family, explaining why you love their property.
 We’ll submit it along with the offer to purchase.
-Making yourself real to the sellers can have enormous impact.
+Making yourself real to the Sellers can have an enormous impact.

-- We will point out to you all of the negatives as well as the positives of every property and neighbourhood we visit and will view with you as many homes as is necessary for you to get a feel for the market and find the right home.
-We give you the truth about a property’s value, not its perceived value in the eyes of the seller or listing agent and provide honest and complete financial information about neighbourhood properties and how this can affect your future.
-And don’t worry.
+- We will point out to you all of the positives, as well as the negatives of every property and neighbourhood we visit.
+We will view as many homes as is necessary for you to get a feel for the market and find the right home.
+We will give you the truth about a property’s value, not its perceived value in the eyes of the Seller or listing salesperson and provide honest and complete financial information about neighbourhood properties and how this can affect your future.
+Don’t worry.
 We’re not going to jam you into anything that’s not right for you.
-Our objective always is to direct you to property you’ll fall in love with and enjoy for years to come.
+Our objective is to always direct you to a property you’ll fall in love with and enjoy for years to come.

 Is there much flexibility in the asking price?

 Sellers presently have a fair amount of leverage due to market conditions that are in their favour.
 The reasons: low inventory, major growth and continued strong demand.
 A word about prices: in this area, they are often firm, with most properties selling within 4% to 5% of their list (asking) price.
 While there are always exceptions, it is unrealistic to expect to find a “steal” and, it’s not uncommon to see multiple offers coming in at the same time on a property, nor is it unusual to see full-price offers.

 OK, I’ve found a property I love.
 What next?